-It’s cold in Jordan, and recent extreme weather threw an icy blanket over my neighbors in Palestine, Israel, Lebanon and Syria.
-A thaw is expected tomorrow, but how to stay warm today?
+It’s cold in Jordan for 6 months of the year, extreme weather threw can even throw an icy blanket over my neighbors in Palestine, Israel, Lebanon and Syria.
+How to stay warm today?
+Knit a beard.
+Look local.

 Middle Eastern men who follow strict Jewish and Muslim teachings have built-in winter defenses in the form of thick facial hair.
 I can’t grow a beard (despite those mustaches on my Italian great-aunts), but I can fake it.
 I’ll show you how too.